tonyrog/varp/doc/api.md

 Return the bind level for variable __x__, where it was assigned during bcp.

-exceptions: variable (x is not a variable)
+exception: variable (x is not a variable)

 ``` python
 varpy.implication_pos(vp, x)